Forward Analysis and Model Checking for Trace Bounded WSTS: Complexity of Trace Boundedness

 \Citet{acklcs} shows that reset Petri nets (and thus affine counter systems) can simulate Minsky machines with counters bounded by $F_k(x)$ for some finite $k$ and $x$.
-Thus we can encode a $F_\omega(p(n))$ space-bounded Turing machine for some polynomial $p$ using a $2^{F_\omega(p(n))}$-bounded Minsky machine.
+Thus we can encode a $F_\omega(n)$ space-bounded Turing machine using a $2^{F_\omega(n)}$-bounded Minsky machine.
 Since

-we can simulate this Minsky machine with a polynomial-sized reset Petri net, and we get: \begin{proposition} Trace boundedness of reset Petri nets is not primitive-recursive, more precisely it is hard for $F_\omega$. \end{proposition} \begin{proof}[Proof sketch] The construction is almost exactly the same as for the proof of \citet{acklcs}'s Theorem~7.1 of hardness of termination.
+we can simulate this Minsky machine with a polynomial-sized reset Petri net, and we get: \begin{proposition} Trace boundedness of reset Petri nets is not primitive-recursive, more precisely it is hard for \textsc{Ack}. \end{proposition} \begin{proof}[Proof sketch] The construction is almost exactly the same as for the proof of \citet{acklcs}'s Theorem~7.1 of hardness of termination.
 One simply has to replace extended instructions using reset transitions as explained in \citet{acklcs}'s Section~6, and to replace the single outgoing transition on $\ell_\omega$ by two different transitions, therefore yielding an unbounded trace set. \end{proof}